-Where an employee becomes aware of any event, circumstance or conduct which might constitute a breach of the Act or any regulation or Code of Conduct made thereunder or of this Corporate Governance Framework they are required to bring this to the attention of the Registrar.
+Where an employee becomes aware of any event, circumstance or conduct which might constitute a breach of the Act or any regulation or code of conduct made there under or of this Corporate Governance Framework they are required to bring this to the attention of the Registrar.
 Failure to do so may itself constitute a breach of good governance.

-9.5 Disclosure of Interests
+9.5 Disclosure of certain interests

-Council and Committee Members
+Council and Advisory Committees

-To avoid conflicts of interest each Council or Committee member must furnish to the Registrar details of their employment, and all other business interests including shareholdings, which could be perceived as posing a conflict of interest or could materially influence their functions as a member of the Council or a Committee of the PSI.
+To avoid conflicts of interest each Council or Advisory Committee member must furnish to the Registrar details of his or her employment, and all other business interests including shareholdings, which could be perceived as a posing a conflict of interest, or could materially influence his or her functions as a member of the Council or Advisory Committee of the PSI.